<<BACK

 Mr Lynn Marcy is a Past President and Life Member of both the American Polygraph Association and the Michigan Association of Polygraph Examiners.
 He is also an Honorary Member of the American Association of Police Polygraphists, as well as various State and Regional Polygraph Associations.

-Mr Koa Fung Chew, is a retired Superintendent of Police with the Singapore Police Force, having served more than 32 years.
+Mr Koa Fung Chew, is a retired Superintendent of Police with the Singapore Police Force, having served with distinction for more than 32 years.
 A former Chief Polygraph Examiner with the Ministry of Home Affairs, he received his polygraph training in 1977 at the American Institute of Polygraph Technology and Applied Forensic Psychophysiology, Michigan, USA and also at the Israel Polygraph Institute.
+He is a qualifed Primary Polygraph Instructor.

 CHRIS FAUSETT, Vice President, Lafayette Instruments Company